Hilary Benn: Early life and education

-Born in Hammersmith, London, he is the second son of former Labour Cabinet Minister Tony Benn and American-born educationalist Caroline Benn (née DeCamp).
+Hilary Benn was born on 26 November 1953 in Hammersmith.
+He is the second son of former Labour Cabinet Minister Tony Benn and American-born educationalist Caroline Benn (née DeCamp).
 Benn is a fourth-generation MP – his father, his paternal grandfather Lord Stansgate, and his great-grandfathers Daniel Holmes and Sir John Benn were all Members of Parliament, mostly supporting the Liberal Party.

-Benn attended Norland Place School, Westminster Under School, Holland Park School, and the University of Sussex where he graduated in Russian and East European Studies.
+Benn was educated at Norland Place School and Westminster Under School, both prep schools in London, and then at Holland Park School, a state comprehensive secondary school.
+He studied Russian and Eastern European Studies at the University of Sussex, graduating with a Bachelor of Arts (BA) degree in 1974.

 Benn has an older brother, Stephen, a younger sister Melissa and younger brother, Joshua.
-Reflecting on his upbringing, he said: "I grew up in a household where we talked about the state of the world over breakfast, when we ate at night, and all points in between."
+Reflecting on his upbringing, he said: "I grew up in a household where we talked about the state of the world over breakfast, when we ate at night, and all points in between".

 Early political career

 After graduation, Benn became a research officer with ASTMS.
 During the 1975 referendum on British membership of the European Economic Community, he served on the research team for the National Referendum Campaign, which argued for a No vote.

 In 1980, he was seconded to the Labour Party to act as a joint secretary to the finance panel of the Labour Party Commission of Inquiry.
 In 1979, he was elected to Ealing Borough Council where he served as deputy leader from 1986 to 1990.

 He was the Labour Party candidate for Ealing North at the 1983 and 1987 general elections.
 On both occasions he was defeated by the Conservative candidate Harry Greenway.
 Reflecting on the defeat at the 1983 general election, Benn said: "That was a formative experience for me because we went out on the doorstep and we didn't win the public's confidence.
 It made me very uncomfortable.
 Personally, that left a mark on me."
+At the 1983 general election, Benn won 32.8% of the vote, and four years later won 27.8% of the vote.

-Benn reportedly applied to become head of Labour Party research under the leadership of John Smith, but was unsuccessful.
+Benn applied to become head of Labour Party research under the leadership of John Smith, but was unsuccessful.
 In 1993 he became Head of Policy for Manufacturing Science and Finance.
 At the 1997 general election, he was on the shortlist for the seat of Pontefract and Castleford, but eventually lost to Yvette Cooper.
 Following the 1997 general election, Benn served as a special adviser to David Blunkett, then the Secretary of State for Education and Employment.